willread/primeFactorTree/README.md

 primeFactorTree
 ===============

-Javascript code to render prime factor trees from arbitrary integers and render them to a canvas
+Javascript code to render prime factor trees from arbitrary integers and render them to a canvas.